 For example, an average speed index for the desktop in 2020 is 4.7 seconds and for mobile 11.4 seconds.
 However, Google’s best practice is to have a speed index below 3 seconds.

-And once again, Liquid Web delivers on their promises with an average page loading speed of 340ms (0.34 seconds).
-It’s one of the best in the hosting industry.
+And once again, Liquid Web delivers on their promises with an average page loading speed of 348 ms. It’s one of the best in the hosting industry, being in the top 5 together with A2 Hosting and Hostinger.

 5. Free SSL Security